akshinmustafayev/Printer-Setup-System-Remastered/README.md

 * Open http://yourserver:port/login to login into the system.
 Login: **admin** password: **admin**.
 Do not forget to change password for security reasons

 ## Fixing Issues
-Database config file is located under folder: WEB-INF\classes\config.properties.
+Database config file is located in: WEB-INF\classes\config.properties.
 To set manually database configuration change this file.
 To open install page, set: "db.configured=no".
 By default system creates "printersetupsystem" database and sets "db.configured=yes".

 You can manually import database by loading WEB-INF\classes\printersetupsystem.sql file.
 To lock install page set "db.configured=yes" again.

 ## Features:
-* Home page where users select branch first
+* Home page where users can select branch first
 * User can search branch on Home page
 * Page where are shown list of printers of selected branch
 * Ability to search a printer on a branch printers page
-* Page where users can globally search for Branch or Printer
+* Page where users can globally search for a Branch or a Printer
 * Page with Manual, content of which you can edit via WYSIWYG editor in admin panel
 * Admin panel which allows you to edit all system settings
 * Possibility to edit DB connection config file without rebuilding an entire application